 From West Plains, MO take State Route CC west 16 miles.
 From Highway 181 just south of Dora, MO take State Route CC 3 miles east.

 Camping & Cabins

 North Fork Recreation Area offers 20 campsites, each with table, fire ring, and tent pad.
-Drinking water and vault toilets and garbage collection are centrally located, (no water after 10/31).
+Drinking water and vault toilets and garbage collection are centrally located.
 Sites are suitable for small travel trailers.

 Sites are most suitable for small travel trailers, but some can accommodate up to 34' RVs.
 One campsite has electricity available.
 No water and sewer hookups available at this location.

 Float, Wade, or bank fish to catch bass, sunfish and/or trout in the North Fork of the White River.